KarelZe/thesis/references/obsidian/📖chapters/👶Introduction.md

 - [[@rosenthalModelingTradeDirection2012]] lists fields where trade classification is used and what the impact of wrongly classified trades is.
 - The extent to which inaccurate trade classification biases empirical research depends on whether misclassifications occur randomly or systematically [[@theissenTestAccuracyLee2000]].
 - There is no common sense of who is the initiatiator of a trade.
 See discussion in [[@odders-whiteOccurrenceConsequencesInaccurate2000]]
-- over time proposed methods applied more filters / got more sophisticated but didn't substantialy improve im some cases.
+- over time proposed methods applied more philtres / got more sophisticated but didn't substantialy improve im some cases.
 See e. g., [[@finucaneDirectTestMethods2000]] Time to switch to another paradigm and let the data speak?
 - Works that require trade side classification in option markets:
 	- [[@muravyevOrderFlowExpected2016]]
 	- [[@huDoesOptionTrading2014]]